alt-romes/linear-core/popl_response.md

 Our work opens up new avenues of research: in a more applied sense, enabling linearity-aware Core-to-Core transformations; in a more conceptual sense, the study of linearity-aware intermediate representations for non-strict language features.
 As stated in **Overview (a)**, our work provides a conceptual framework and prototype implementation that addresses a long standing problem in the (internals of the) implementation of Linear Haskell.

-> The paper doesn't address coercions (which seems like table stakes for a Core type system), nor bring the laziness-aware features back to the surface level of Linear Haskell.
+> The paper doesn't address coercions (which seems like table stakes for a Core
+> type system), nor bring the laziness-aware features back to the surface level
+> of Linear Haskell.
-> What does the GHC plugin do on coercion terms if they are not supported in the theory?
+> What does the GHC plugin do on coercion terms if they are not supported in
+> the theory?
 Do coercions not come up in Linear Haskell programs?

-[TODO Rodrigo] Referenciar related work.
+Our prototype implementation is mainly concerned with checking linearity according to our theory (tracking usage environments and variables).
+Casts and coercions are essentially ignored, and our plugin will reject programs which depend on coercions to be accepted as linear.

+Multiplicity coercions are introduced as future work (L.1141).
+The type-heavy nature of that work falls out of the scope of this paper which is more concerned with [TODO como dizer de forma menos ma?] linearity tracking.

 > The evaluation is fairly light.
 (Perhaps there just are a large number of Linear Haskell programs to draw from?)
 > Are there other significant Linear Haskell programs beyond the three libraries evaluated in the paper?